How to find a business mentor

 This isn’t going to be a quick solution.
 It’s not about jumpstarting your business or achieving overnight success.
-A mentor is someone who is there for the long haul.
+A good business mentor is someone who is there for the long haul.
 They’re going to help your business grow sustainably, over time.
 They’re going to provide you with resources and tools that will help you improve as a leader and strengthen your company.

 Which leads us to number 5…

 Many mentors and business coaches have a vast network of associates and a deep trove of resources.
 It’s in your best interest to explore these and find ways to make them work for you.

 That’s just one of the things that we pride ourselves on at Maui Mastermind.
 Our network of entrepreneurs includes some of the most passionate and driven minds in the nation – both as mentors and members.